mcastillo3/JourneyHub_AndroidApp/README.md

 Created ReportGenerator class to write and generate an excel report with all vacations.
 Refactored login functionality on MainActivity to use a secure method of registering a user and hashing the password.
 Added validation to login attempt.
+Added validation to generate report.
+Removed unused spinner in ExcursionDetails.